 - Highlights: Daibutsu (Great Buddha), Zen temples, impressive shrine

-- Our Guide: Kamakura Day Trip Itinerary
+- Our Full Guide: Kamakura Day Trip Itinerary

 Mount Fuji